kariemelsedfy/Who_Will_Win_the_World_Cup/README.md

 These player scores are aggregated into position-level and squad-level features.

-🛠 Dataset Construction Plan

-For each squad in each World Cup year:

-Iterate over the 23 selected players and collect:

-FIFA rating

-Player age

-Compute average squad age

-Retrieve:

-The squad’s Elo rating before the tournament

-The squad’s Elo rating from the previous year

-Attach:

-The squad’s World Cup success score for the current year

-The squad’s success score from the previous World Cup

 🧩 Data Pipeline
 ✅ Step 1 — Player Ratings (SoFIFA)